Juan Guaidó

 After the announcement of regional elections in 2021, Guaidó announced a "national salvation agreement" and proposed negotiation with Maduro with a schedule for free and fair elections, with international support and observers, in exchange for lifting international sanctions.
 Domestically, Guaidó's actions included a proposed Plan País (Country Plan), an amnesty law for military personnel and authorities who turn against the Maduro government, attempts to deliver humanitarian aid to the country, and social bonuses for health workers during COVID-19 pandemic.

 Internationally, Guaidó gained control of some Venezuelan assets and property in the United States and United Kingdom, and appointed diplomats which had been recognized by supportive governments.

 In December 2022, three of the four main opposition political parties approved to reorganize the interim government into a commission to manage foreign assets, as deputies sought a united strategy ahead of the 2024 Venezuelan presidential election.
 Dinorah Figuera was elected as Guaidó's successor on 5 January 2023, ending his presidential claim.
 In April 2023 he fled to the United States citing fears of his arrest.

-On 6 October 2023, the Maduro administration charged Guaidó with money laundering, treason, and usurping public functions, issued an arrest warrant and asked the international community to cooperate with an arrest of Guaidó, requesting a red notice be issued by Interpol.
-Guaidó has denied the charges made against him in the arrest warrant.
+On 6 October 2023, Maduro's regime alleged Guaidó to have committed money laundering, treason, and usurping public functions, issued an arrest warrant and asked the international community to cooperate with an arrest of Guaidó, requesting a red notice be issued by Interpol.
+Guaidó has denied the charges made by Maduro's regime.